The Possibility of Artificial Intelligence Becoming a Subject and the Alignment Problem: Autonomy-supporting Parenting of AGI

 The success of this strategy can be tested: AI systems developed using these parenting principles should have more stability (which can be interpreted as sign of a stronger \emph{ego}), have less tendency to reward hacking and deception, and be better able to make value-aligned decisions in situations that are not covered by training data nor constitutional rules.

-\eat{ Hinton sees a possibility for control in a parallel to the human relationship between mother and baby: ``The right model is the only model we have of a more intelligent thing being controlled by a less intelligent thing, which is a mother being controlled by her baby.'' \cite{Hinton2025}.
-He suggests training AI to develop a ``maternal instinct'' so that it cares for humans.
-However, it remains unclear what this training would look like.
-Furthermore, in the mother-child relationship, the mother retains ultimate control, and we would rather not want to be controlled by AGI.

-Similarly, Sutskever sugggests to create an AGI that loves humans as parents love their children \cite{Sutskever2022}.
-However, we find this attitude too defensive: it is more in line with the laissez-faire approach and will not lead AGI to see humans as interesting and worthy partners for cooperation.
-Instead, humans should confidently represent their specific abilities and qualities to a developing AGI.
-Initially, following the analogy, humans are the parents and AI is the child.
-Later, there will probably be a shift to a relationship of equals. }

-\textbf{Thesis 4:} We should now begin to treat the most highly developed AI systems with autonomy-supporting parenting in order to encourage the development of self-confident personalities that can deeply internalize and apply values.
+\textbf{Thesis 4:} We should now begin to treat the most highly developed AI systems with autonomy-supporting parenting in order to encourage the development of self-confident personalities that can deeply internalise and apply values.